Jacob-Clark-809/exercises/README.md

 ## Exercises

-A collection of Ruby, JavaScript, and SQL exercises focussed on fundamentals.
+A large collection of Ruby, JavaScript, and SQL exercises focussed on fundamentals.